alejandroHincapiePHR/SuperMarket/README.md

 # Supermarket Application

-This is a Supermarket application built in Java using the Spring framework, Lombok, and MySQL database, with a Hexagonal architecture.
+This is a Supermarket application built in Java using the Spring framework, with a Hexagonal architecture, currently adding functionalities.

 ## Table of Contents
 - [Introduction](#introduction)